While watching Disney’s latest version of Beauty and the Beast, a question came into my mind. Are you a beauty or a

-On this particular trip, Maurice got lost and wound up in the beast’s castle as his prisoner.
-Because the beast saw him pick a rose from his garden.
-The beast’s heart was so hardened that the smallest things to him were a crime.
-Like King Nebuchadnezzar, the curse drove the beast away from people causing him to act more like an animal—forgetting his humanity.
-When Maurices’ horse returned without him or the wagon, Belle charged on the trail to find her father and upon entering the castle, exchanges her life for that of her father’s.
+On this particular trip, Maurice got lost and wound up in the Beast’s castle as his prisoner.
+Because the Beast saw him pick a rose from his garden.
+The Beast’s heart was so hardened.
+The smallest things to him were a crime.
+Like King Nebuchadnezzar, the curse drove the Beast away from people causing him to act more like an animal—forgetting his humanity.
+When Maurice’s horse returned without him or the wagon, Belle charged on the trail, to find her father, and upon entering the castle, exchanges her life for that of her father’s.
 Greater love has no one than this: to lay down one’s life for one’s friends.
-(John 15:13 NIV) Agreeing with the beast that she would stay there for the rest of her life.
-Thus setting in motion an opportunity for the beast to find true love.
+(John 15:13 NIV) Agreeing with the Beast, that she would stay there for the rest of her life.
+Thus setting in motion an opportunity for the Beast to find true love.

 …because love covers over a multitude of sins.

 Through a series of events, Belle and the Beast form a relationship—a surprise to them both.
 This relationship becomes threatened by Gaston, who plans to put Maurice in an asylum, if Belle doesn’t marry him.
 When Maurice found his way back to the village, he tried to convince them Gaston tried to kill him, and also of the Beast’s existence.
 But everyone laughed at him calling him crazy.
 When Belle and the Beast observe her father’s dilemma, through an enchanted mirror, he lets her go to save him.
 The Beast letting Belle go was proof he loved her.
 Above all, love each other deeply, because love covers over a multitude of sins.
 (I Peter 4:8 NIV)